zacky771/simple-folder-automation-tool/README.md

-## File Manager Automation Tool – User Guide
+## simple File Manager Automation Tool – User Guide

 This tool allows you to automatically create folders and files using a simple command syntax inside Python.